The Watch (2012 film): Cast

 Vaughn began negotiations to star as Bob McAllister in June 2011, the character's relationship with his daughter being what convinced Vaughn to take the role.
 Hill's involvement was confirmed in August 2011, and his prior commitment to The Watch forced him to decline a role in Quentin Tarantino's Django Unchained.
 He had considered the Django role as "the perfect next step" following his 2011 Academy Award nomination; however, he later secured a role in the film.
 Hill spent two weeks learning to use a butterfly knife for his part.
 Chris Tucker was considered for the role of Jamarcus Perkins, before Ayoade was signed.

-The cast also includes Erin Moriarty (as Chelsea McAllister, Bob's daughter), Nicholas Braun (as Jason, Chelsea's boyfriend), Will Forte (as Sergeant Bressman), Mel Rodriguez (as his partner Chucho), Doug Jones (as the chief alien villain), R. Lee Ermey (his final film role before he died on April 15, 2018) as Manfred Salisbury (a local resident) and Joseph A. Nunez as Antonio Guzman (Evan's colleague, whose murder inspires him to start the neighborhood watch).
+The cast also includes Erin Moriarty (as Chelsea McAllister, Bob's daughter), Nicholas Braun (as Jason, Chelsea's boyfriend), Will Forte (as Sergeant Bressman), Mel Rodriguez (as his partner Chucho), Doug Jones (as the chief alien villain), R. Lee Ermey (his final film role before he died on April 15, 2018) as Manfred Salisbury (a local resident) and Joe Nunez as Antonio Guzman (Evan's colleague, whose murder inspires him to start the neighborhood watch).
 Billy Crudup appears (uncredited) as Evan's "creepy neighbor", Paul.
 Director Akiva Schaffer and his collaborators in the comedy troupe The Lonely Island, Andy Samberg and Jorma Taccone, make cameo appearances in the film as masturbating participants in Paul's orgy.

 Production

 Development

-The film began its development as Neighborhood Watch in early 2008, with Levy developing the project over three years (based on an idea by 20th Century Fox executive John Fox).
+The film began its development as Neighborhood Watch in early 2008, with producer Shawn Levy developing the project over three years, inspired by an idea by 20th Century Fox executive John Fox.
 Levy described his original vision as a "PG-13 kind of Ghostbusters-y thing."
 The original screenplay was written by Jared Stern.
 In May 2009, David Dobkin and Will Ferrell were negotiating to direct and star, respectively (with Dobkin's involvement progressing to revising Stern's script).
-However, by August Dobkin and Ferrell had left the project.
+However, by August, Dobkin and Ferrell had left the project.

-In December 2009 Peter Segal was in negotiations to direct the film, but by November 2010 the project had not named a director.
+In December 2009, Peter Segal was in negotiations to direct the film, but by November 2010, the project had not named a director.
 Also in November, Seth Rogen and Evan Goldberg were brought onto the project to rewrite the script as an adult-oriented, R-rated film.
-By June 2011, Saturday Night Live alumnus Akiva Schaffer was given the option to direct his second feature film (following the 2007 comedy Hot Rod).
+By June 2011, Akiva Schaffer was given the option to direct his second feature film (following the 2007 comedy Hot Rod).
 On May 4, 2012 (two months before the film's release), it was renamed The Watch.